-The data on meals included in the rent were obtained from Housing Question 18b in the 2014 American Community Survey (ACS).
-The question was asked of occupied housing units that were rented and vacant housing units that were for rent at the time of enumeration.
+The data on meals included in the rent were obtained from Housing Question 18b in the 2019 American Community Survey (ACS).
+The question was asked of occupied housing units that were rented and vacant housing units that were for rent or rented but not yet occupied at the time of enumeration.
 These data only include rental units, which meals are included in the rent, or if occupants contract for either their meals or a meal plan in order to live in the unit.
 Renters in continuing care or life facilities are included in this category if their contracts cover meal services.